pscedu/psc-wpdocs/neocortex/FAQ.md

    If you have multiple projects on PSC systems, you need to use the `newgrp` command to switch between them and assign your usage to your Neocortex project.
 You will not be able to get an interact session until you are on the right project.
 It's best to run it on the login node, but you can also run it on the interact node if you specify the group allocation account id (--account) to use in the interact command.

 6. **Do we have an option to run using a batch job?**<br />
    Yes, you can also run a batch job.
-Please review the section “Running jobs” for more details.
+Please review the [Running jobs section](https://www.psc.edu/resources/neocortex/running-jobs) section in this documentation for more details.

 7. **What does it mean when the `interact` command hangs?**<br />
 This could mean that the queue is busy and not ready for any more jobs at that time.
 Another possibility is that you are not in the right project allocation.
 If you have multiple projects on PCS systems, please use `newgrp` to switch to the appropiate Neocortex project.
 Please contact us if you come across any specific error or it hangs for a long time.

 8. **Which queue should I use to submit batch jobs?**<br />
 Feel free to use the Neocortex (preferred) default queue, as well Bridges-2 RM, EM, and GPU partitions as needed.
-Refer to the Allocations section for more details.
+Refer to the [Allocations section](https://www.psc.edu/resources/neocortex/doc/allocations) of this documentation for more details.

 9. **Do you expect us to compile our model?**<br />
    You are expected to compile and run your model.